“I Will Come to You”: An Amillennial Interpretation of John 14:1-3

 1. I define the Didactic New Testament as the teaching portions of the NT: Select passages in the Gospels, the Epistles, and select passages in the book of Acts.

-2. This essay is an excerpt from a book in progress, The Great End Time Debate: Issues, Options, and Amillennial Answers (Redemption Press).
-It should be released later this year or very early in 2022.
+2. This essay is an excerpt from my book, The Great End Time Debate: Issues, Options, and Amillennial Answers (Redemption Press).
+See the Publications section of this website. d